You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Can Alcohol Increase Lipitor's Liver Side Effects?

 As one of the most widely prescribed cholesterol-lowering medications, Lipitor (atorvastatin) has been a staple in the treatment of high cholesterol for decades.
-However, like all medications, it's not without its potential side effects.
-One of the most concerning side effects of Lipitor is liver damage, which can be exacerbated by the consumption of alcohol.
-In this article, we'll delve into the relationship between alcohol and Lipitor's liver side effects, exploring the risks, symptoms, and prevention strategies.
+However, like all medications, it's not without its potential side effects, particularly when it comes to liver function.
+In this article, we'll delve into the relationship between alcohol consumption and Lipitor's liver side effects, exploring the risks and what you can do to minimize them.

 * Elevated liver enzymes (ALT and AST)